 You might be asking what the downsides are with these systems.
 One issue is the added complexity of the install.
 Because you have these separate components you basically have 2 or 3 pieces that will require mounting.
 In addition, you’ll have to run refrigerant and electrical lines to connect them all together.
 This is significantly more complex than a rooftop AC unit that only needs to be mounted and hooked to power.

-Mini splits consist of an outside condenser and indoor compressor/fan similar to the DC units mentioned above.
-Installation however, is not as flexible as the DC unit above.
+Mini splits consist of an outside condenser and indoor evaporator/fan similar to the DC units mentioned above.
+Installation however, is not as flexible as the DC air conditioning units above.